 Learning how to set boundaries and say “no'' takes patience and practice.
 Let Relish help you navigate tough conversations and build confidence with unlimited one-on-one coaching, personalized advice and more.
 Try our award winning app free for 7 days.

 If you are interested in exploring therapy to address codependency in your relationship, but do not have the time or money to go to a traditional therapist, then you and your partner should explore Relish.
+Relish offers all the perks of traditional therapy, without the formality and inflexibility that renders traditional therapy unavailable to a lot of people.
 Relish is a relationship coaching app meant for modern couples who want to address the struggles in their relationship, including struggles related to codependency.